Matthews to Practice, Remains Day to Day

 Bills head coach Sean McDermott did say Wednesday morning that wide receiver Jordan Matthews has been cleared to practice, but that he remains day to day.
 McDermott added that its possible Matthews could play Sunday against the Bucs.

-McDermott also said that left takcle Cordy Glenn will fully participate in practice with the Bills today.
+McDermott also said that left tackle Cordy Glenn will fully participate in practice with the Bills today.
 EJ Gaines and Leonard Johnson will be limited in practice.

 Asked what he liked about just signed wide receiver Deonte Thompson McDermott said "I like his speed."